dmandelin/world/notes/next.md

   properties:
   - Exponential growth with nonzero variance in the growth rate
   - Growth rate distribution is independent of size
-    - Since cities generally have more artificial amenities, apparently we really can only explain this if there's an inherent disamenity to scale!
-This would also help explain why growth is more in number of settlements than size at first.
+    - Cities generally have more artificial amenities.
+Apparently, once people have moved in in response to some new amenity, we are again in a new stable state with that area not necessarily growing more rapidly.
+Everyone who wants to be there is there.
+      - Boltzmann distributions might work for this.
     - We can also have splitting, and interestingly, if splitting is slower than growth, then growth will dominate and we'll see a Zipf distribution.
 But if splitting is faster than growth, which